Donald Trump Convicted On All Charges In Hush Money Trial

-The historic first criminal trial of a former US president ended with the 77-year-old Trump found guilty on each of the 34 charges of falsifying business records to hide a payment meant to silence adult performer Stormy Daniels.
+The historic first criminal trial of a former US president ended with the 77-year-old Trump found guilty on each of the 34 charges of falsifying business records to hide a payment meant to silence porn star Stormy Daniels.

 Trump, who is all but certain to appeal, did not immediately react, but sat still, his shoulders dipping.